 Google local and map merge

-Launch date: 19, oct 2005This update resulted in a massive crackdown to sites practicing low quality links and link farms.
+Launch date: 19, oct 2005This update resulted in a massive crackdown on sites practicing low-quality links and link farms.
 The main aim was to reduce spamming.

 Big daddy update

 Launch date: 01, Nov 2005Bigdaddy update was believed to be as an infrastructural update that is considered to deal with URL canonicalization, redirection and more.
 The update remained undeployed till the end of march 2006.

 Launch date: 16, may 2007Universal search is another google algorithm SEO update which focus on combining the search results with images, videos, news, local searches etc.